Sejal-Dubey/atomquest-goals-portal/README.md

 Go to:

-Setup
+**Setup**

 Click:

-Reset Demo Data
+**Reset Demo Data**

 This restores the default sample workspace so the complete flow can be tested from the beginning.

+---

 ### 2. Employee Creates and Submits Goals

 Go to:

-Employee → Goal Sheet
+**Employee → Goal Sheet**

 The employee can:

-* Review existing goals
+- Review existing goals
-* Add or edit individual goals
+- Add or edit individual goals
-* Select shared KPI templates
+- Select shared KPI templates
-* Maintain total weightage at 100%
+- Maintain total weightage at 100%
-* Save draft
+- Save draft
-* Submit goals to L1 Manager
+- Submit goals to L1 Manager

 Expected result:

-Goal sheet status becomes Submitted
+- Goal sheet status becomes **Submitted**
-Employee editing is locked
+- Employee editing is locked
-Manager receives the sheet in Approval Inbox
+- Manager receives the sheet in **Approval Inbox**

+---

 ### 3. Manager Reviews Submitted Goals

 Go to:

-Manager → Approval Inbox
+**Manager → Approval Inbox**

 Open the employee goal sheet.

 The manager can:

-* Review all goals
+- Review all goals
-* Adjust targets and weightage inline
+- Adjust targets and weightage inline
-* Return the sheet for rework with comments
+- Return the sheet for rework with comments
-* Approve and lock the sheet
+- Approve and lock the sheet

+---

 ### 4. Return for Rework Flow

-In:
+Go to:

-Manager → Review Sheet
+**Manager → Review Sheet**

 Click:

-Return for Rework
+**Return for Rework**

 Expected result:

-Employee can edit the sheet again
+- Employee can edit the sheet again
-Manager feedback is visible
+- Manager feedback is visible
-Goal sheet status becomes Returned
+- Goal sheet status becomes **Returned**

+---

 ### 5. Employee Resubmits

 Go to:

-Employee → Goal Sheet
+**Employee → Goal Sheet**

 Make a small change, then click:

-Submit to L1 Manager
+**Submit to L1 Manager**

 Expected result:

-Goal sheet status becomes Submitted again
+- Goal sheet status becomes **Submitted** again
-Editing is frozen again
+- Editing is frozen again
-Manager can review it again
+- Manager can review it again

+---

 ### 6. Manager Approves and Locks

 Go to:

-Manager → Review Sheet
+**Manager → Review Sheet**

 Click:

-Approve & Lock
+**Approve & Lock**

 Expected result:

-Goal sheet status becomes Approved
+- Goal sheet status becomes **Approved**
-Employee goal editing is locked
+- Employee goal editing is locked
-Quarterly check-in becomes available
+- Quarterly check-in becomes available

+---

 ### 7. Employee Captures Quarterly Progress

 Go to:

-Employee → Q1 Check-in
+**Employee → Q1 Check-in**

 Enter actual achievement values and save progress.

 The backend calculates scores automatically using the goal success measure:

-* Higher value is better
+- Higher value is better
-* Lower value is better
+- Lower value is better

 Example scoring:

-Higher is better:
-Score = Actual / Target × 100
+- Higher is better: `Score = Actual / Target × 100`

-Lower is better:
-Score = Target / Actual × 100
+- Lower is better: `Score = Target / Actual × 100`

 Score colors:

-Green: >= 90
+- Green: `>= 90`
-Amber: 70–89
+- Amber: `70–89`
-Red: < 70
+- Red: `< 70`

+---

 ### 8. Manager Completes Team Check-in

 Go to:

-Manager → Team Check-ins
+**Manager → Team Check-ins**

 The manager can:

-* Review planned vs actual performance
+- Review planned vs actual performance
-* See calculated scores
+- See calculated scores
-* Add a structured manager comment
+- Add a structured manager comment
-* Complete the quarterly check-in
+- Complete the quarterly check-in

 Expected result:

-Q1 check-in is marked complete
+- Q1 check-in is marked complete
-HR/Admin dashboards update
+- HR/Admin dashboards update
-Audit trail and notification log capture the action
+- Audit trail captures the action
+- Notification log captures the action

+---

 ### 9. HR/Admin Governance Review

 Go to:

-Admin
+**Admin**

 The HR/Admin workspace includes:

-* Dashboard
+- Dashboard
-* Analytics
+- Analytics
-* Completion tracking
+- Completion tracking
-* Audit Trail
+- Audit Trail
-* Shared KPIs
+- Shared KPIs
-* Escalations
+- Escalations
-* Notifications
+- Notifications
-* CSV export
+- CSV export

 HR/Admin can review the entire goal cycle from a governance perspective.